OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSignalGenerator.rst

     .. cpp:function:: OcaStatus GetWaveform(OcaWaveformType &waveform)

         Gets the value of the Waveform property.
-The return value indicates whether the property was successfully retrieved.

         This method has id ``4.7``.